googleapis/google-cloud-cpp/CONTRIBUTING.md

    documentation.
  * `BUILD_TYPE`: if set, override the `CMAKE_BUILD_TYPE` flag when configuring the build.
+ * `SCAN_BUILD`: if set to `yes`, use Clang static analyzer (aka `scan-build`) to compile the code.
+Remember to also set the compiler to Clang as described above.
+Builds with this configuration can be substantially slower.
  * `CMAKE_FLAGS`: if set, these additional cmake flags are used to configure the build.
 The more interesting flags include:
    * `-DSANITIZE_ADDRESS=yes`: use the